Team-2-Devs/infra-core/README.md

     ```
 10. Port-forward rabbitmq nodeport:
     ```bash
-    kubectl -n messaging port-forward svc/rabbitmq-nodeport 5672:5672
+    kubectl -n messaging port-forward svc/rabbitmq 5672:5672
     ```
-11. Open a new terminal at the project root and start cloud-provider-kind:
+11. Open a new terminal and start cloud-provider-kind:
     ```bash
     sudo go/bin/cloud-provider-kind
     ```
-    This assigns an external IP to the Kong LoadBalancer service that allows it to be accessed from outside the Kubernetes cluster.
+    *This assigns an external IP to the Kong LoadBalancer service that allows it to be accessed from outside the Kubernetes cluster.*
-12. (Optional) Start tailscale funnel:
+12. (Optional) Open a new terminal and start tailscale funnel:
     ```bash
     tailscale funnel 5104
     ```